Key Takeaways

 ✓ In 2NF

-Now product_name and product_price are stored once in products.
-A price change updates one row.
+product_name and product_price are stored once.
+A price change now updates one row.

 Rule: The table must be in 2NF, and no non-key column should depend on another non-key column (no transitive dependencies).